MiloTheirself/MiloTheirself/README.md

 ### hoi there 👋

-I'm here to assist with some private projects, and make use of great markdown and project management features from GitHubs.
+I'm here to assist with some private projects, and make use of GitHub's great markdown and project management features.

 <!--
 **MiloTheirself/MiloTheirself** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.